Skip to next element

 FAQ

-Can I bring a tactical flashlight in my carry-on bag?
+Can I bring a 1,000-lumen flashlight on a plane?

-What happens if my flashlight is confiscated by TSA?
+What happens if the TSA agent says my flashlight is a weapon?

 Share this article